 Who among the following saw the villages in India as a "little republic" in the nineteenth century? |

-The French The Britishers Dutch Portuguese |
+The Britishers The French Dutch Portuguese |

 The Britishers |

-Some British officials in the nineteenth century saw the village as a “little republic” made up of fraternal partners sharing resources and labour in a collective.
+The correct answer is Option 1 - The Britishers Some British officials in the nineteenth century saw the village as a “little republic” made up of fraternal partners sharing resources and labour in a collective.
 However, this was not a sign of rural egalitarianism.
 There was individual ownership of assets and deep inequities based on caste and gender distinctions.
 A group of powerful individuals decided the affairs of the village, exploited the weaker sections and had the authority to dispense justice. |